Manuel I of Portugal: Religious policy

 Manuel was a very religious man and invested a large amount of Portuguese income to send missionaries to the new colonies, among them Francisco Álvares, and sponsor the construction of religious buildings, such as the Monastery of Jerónimos.
 Manuel also endeavoured to promote another crusade against the Turks.

-His relationship with the Portuguese Jews started out well: At the outset of his reign, he released all the Jews who had been made captive during the reign of John II.
-Unfortunately for the Jews, he decided that he wanted to marry Infanta Isabella of Aragon, then heiress of the future united crown of Spain (and widow of his nephew Prince Afonso).
-Her parents Ferdinand and Isabella had expelled the Jews in 1492 and would not marry their daughter to the king of a country that still tolerated their presence.
-In the marriage contract, Manuel I agreed to persecute the Jews of Portugal.

-In December 1496, it was decreed that all Jews either convert to Christianity or leave the country without their children.
-However, those expelled could only leave the country in ships specified by the king.
-When those who chose expulsion arrived at the port in Lisbon, they were met by clerics and soldiers who tried to use coercion and promises in order to baptize them and prevent them from leaving the country.
+At the outset of his reign, Manuel relaxed conditions that had kept Jews in virtual slavery under John II.
+However, in 1496, while seeking to marry Infanta Isabella of Aragon, he relented to pressure from her parents, Ferdinand and Isabella, and decreed that Jews who refused baptism must leave the country.
+Then, before the deadline for their expulsion he converted all Jews to Christianity by royal decree.

-This period of time technically ended the presence of Jews in Portugal.
-Afterwards, all converted Jews and their descendants would be referred to as "New Christians", and they were given a grace period of thirty years in which no inquiries into their faith would be allowed; this was later extended to end in 1534.
+That period of time technically ended the presence of Jews in Portugal.
+Afterwards, all converted Jews and their descendants would be referred to as "New Christians" and were given a grace period of thirty years in which no inquiries into their faith would be allowed, which was later extended to end in 1534.

-During the Lisbon massacre of 1506, people murdered thousands of accused Jews; the leaders of the riot were executed by Manuel.
+During the Lisbon massacre of 1506, people murdered thousands of accused Jews.
+The leaders of the riot were executed by Manuel.

-In addition, Manuel also ordered the expulsion of Muslims from Portugal, and is known to have pressured Ferdinand and Isabella of Spain to end the toleration of Islam in their own kingdom.
+In addition, Manuel also ordered the expulsion of Muslims from Portugal, and he is known to have pressured Ferdinand and Isabella of Spain to end the toleration of Islam in their own kingdom.

 Family

-Isabella died in childbirth in 1498, thus putting a damper on Portuguese ambitions to rule in Spain, which various rulers had harbored since the reign of King Ferdinand I (1367–1383).
+Isabella died in childbirth, thus putting a damper on Portuguese ambitions to rule in Spain, which various rulers had harbored since the reign of King Ferdinand I (1367–1383).
 Manuel and Isabella's young son, Miguel da Paz, was named Prince of Asturias, Prince of Portugal, and Prince of Girona, making him heir apparent of Castile, Portugal, and Aragon until his death in 1500, at the age of two years, ended the ambitions of the Catholic Monarchs and Manuel.

 Manuel's next wife, Maria of Aragon, was his first wife's younger sister.
 Two of their sons later became kings of Portugal.
-Maria died in 1517 but the two sisters were survived by two other sisters, Joanna of Castile, who was born in 1479 and had married the Archduke Philip (Maximilian I's son) and had a son, Charles V who would eventually inherit Spain and the Habsburg possessions, and Catherine of Aragon, first wife of Henry VIII and mother of the Queen Mary I.
+Maria died in 1517 but the two sisters were survived by two other sisters, Joanna of Castile, who was born in 1479 and had married Archduke Philip (Maximilian I's son) and had a son, Charles V who would eventually inherit Spain and the Habsburg possessions, and Catherine of Aragon, first wife of Henry VIII.
+After Maria's death, Manuel married her niece, Eleanor of Austria.